 How long does it take to build credit?

 There’s no shortcut to establishing your credit history and improving your credit score.
-Don’t fall for claims from dodgy companies that claim to be able to boost your score quickly.
+Don’t fall for claims from dodgy companies saying they are able to boost your score quickly.
 Only your direct creditors can update information on your credit file based on your activity.

-How can I build my credit faster in Canada?
+How can I build and improve my credit in Canada?

 Pay bills on time every month

-The most important way you can build a good credit score is to pay your bills on time each month and pay the bills in full.
-Creditors are looking for consistent, reliable payment that indicates you can manage credit responsibly.
-If you carry a credit card balance month-to-month, then be sure to at least pay the minimum on-time monthly.
-Even one missed payment can hurt your credit score.
+The most important way you can build a good credit score is to pay your bills on time and in full each month.
+Creditors are looking for consistent, reliable payments because it indicates you can manage credit responsibly.
+If you carry a credit card balance month-to-month, then be sure to at least pay the minimum balance on time.
+Credit history has the largest impact on your credit score.
+Even one missed payment can set you back.

-Under extreme circumstances such as the coronavirus pandemic, if you know you won’t be able to make your regular payments contact your lender.
-It’s better to flag the problem up-front.
+Under extreme circumstances, if you know you won’t be able to make your regular payments, contact your lender right away.
+It’s better to address the problem up-front.
 Don’t wait until you have missed payments that will lower your credit score.
-Especially during exceptional times, lenders are open to making special arrangements and setting up deferred payments.
+Lenders are people too, they understand that things happen.
+The best thing you can do is communicate and they will likely help you out.

 Don’t spend to the max